 Genesis 32:26 says the angel and Jacob wrestled until the breaking of day.
 Morning eventually came, and the dawn of day – the sunrise – lit upon Jacob’s soul.
 As the breaking of day arrived, Jacob broke free from his past ways.
 During this time of being alone, a mighty transformation took place in his life.

 Allow me to share a recent time of wrestling that I experienced.
 My parents are in their mid-80s, and I am the sibling who lives closest and ensures they have all they need and are safe.
 Over the course of a few months, my dad began having physical difficulties, and my concern for him went deep.
 He’s my dad, a true dad, a blessing from God!
-I began feeling real stress in my mind, in my emotions, and in my body for him.
+I began feeling stressed in my mind, in my emotions, and in my body for him.

 God checked me about this and told me in my spirit that I was heading over the guard rails in my life.
 After a particularly tough day, I prayed, and I also called an intercessor to pray for me.
 As Aaron and Hur held up Moses’ arms, this intercessor held up mine.

 A few nights later, in the middle of the night, I woke up.
 I could not go back to sleep.
 My spirit and soul collided.
-It was time to wrestle with myself and with God (my knowledge of Him).
+It was time to wrestle with myself and with God (and my knowledge of Him).
 Would I rest in God or be anxious?
 Would my Word-filled spirit win or would my anxious soul?
 I made a decision that night to walk out the Word and release the worry.
 I asked God to show me how, and then I just went to sleep.
 In my time of devotions with the Lord the next day, He gave me a scripture (Ps.
 138:3): “In the day when I cried, You answered me, and strengthened me with strength in my soul.”
 That scripture stirs me to this day.
 God strengthens us even to the depth of our souls.
 I am guided by God, and I always find Jesus – my Shepherd – within the lines of scripture.
 Friend, we have so much help along our faith walk.

 I now know that those who hold tightly to God in prayer when their needs, their flaws, or their faults are revealed – those will be honored by the Lord.
 Those who will wrestle in order to deal with things that must change within will receive a blessing from the Lord.
 Receive the breaking of day within your soul as I have.
 Think on these things.